minio/docs/source/reference/minio-mc/mc-event-list.rst

    .. code-block:: shell

-      mc event add play/mybucket
+      mc event ls play/mybucket ARN...

 .. mc-cmd:: ARN
    :required:

    The :aws-docs:`Amazon Resource Name (ARN) <IAM/latest/UserGuide/reference-arns>` of the bucket resource.

-   The MinIO server outputs an ARN for each configured notification target at server startup.
+   The MinIO server outputs an ARN at startup for each configured notification target.
    See :ref:`Bucket Notifications <minio-bucket-notifications>` for more information.